 In this gathering meeting, we shall reflect on internal intuitions upon external structures in a conversation to find meaning to existence.
 We aspire to bring together artistic encounters into different public spaces in the city of Lagos.
-It is a nonprofit contemporary art meeting with the primary motivation of initiating a dialogue between academics, intellectuals, artists, other cultural practitioners and the public to reflect on social and political matters.
-As a cultural hub we intend to posit African contemporary art in its highly international purview through aforementioned activities.
-The activities which would come in diverse approaches through residencies, research, public programs and publications will merit adventurous addition to art making and critical discourse.
-This will lead to new public interest, reawake mobile and public art, inform and cultivate new local and international audiences and positively impact the community.
+It is a nonprofit contemporary art meeting with the primary motivation of initiating a dialogue between academics, intellectuals, artists, other cultural practitioners, and the public to reflect on social and political matters.
+As a cultural hub, we intend to posit African contemporary art in its highly international purview through the aforementioned activities.
+The activities which would come in diverse approaches through residencies, research, public programs, and publications will merit adventurous addition to art making and critical discourse.
+This will lead to the new public interest, reawake mobile and public art, inform and cultivate new local and international audiences, and positively impact the community.
 The dynamism and complexity of the gathering makes it flexible and mobile in nature, as it will pop up in different public spaces, galleries, markets and exhibition halls in the city of Lagos.

 While attempting to respond to the recurring questions and challenges faced by African communities, art makers and contemporary African art, we have proactively infiltrated a platform for formative cultural events that will influence positive reconstruction.
 Through cultural exchanges, we want to get more attention to discussions which are global topics today.
 Our effort we hope may sensitize the African community and create a network in which artistic and public gatherings collide strengths in public spaces to find a solution to human induced phenomenon.